YOUR GUIDE TO SOLAR PANEL INSTALLATION

 SAFETY

 When solar modules are installed on rooftops, it obviously involves work in high places.
 This presents danger of personnel falling off of the roof.
-Such installations should always be done by qualified trained professionals.
-Needless to say, extreme precautions have to be taken to prevent accidents and injury.
+Needless to say, such installations should always be done by qualified trained professionals.
+Extreme precautions have to be taken to prevent accidents and injury.
 There should be a safety supervisor who assures strict compliance with all safety and security requirements.

 If you plan to do a rooftop installation, first of all verify that your roof can handle additional weight of the modules.
 This is especially important for masonry roofs which may be near the limit of their weight-bearing capacity.
-The typical modules weight about 3-4 pounds per square foot.
+A typical PV module weights about 3-4 pounds per square foot.

 An important thing to remember is the PV cells generate electricity whenever exposed to light.
 The voltage even from a single panel can be shock hazard or can cause a spark.
 Before connecting or disconnecting the panels cover them with an opaque material and wear insulating gloves.

 It is important to properly size the conductors and protection devices.
-Particularly, transformerless systems with ungrounded DC busses should have proper electrical hazard warning labels per NEC® 690.35.
+Transformerless systems with ungrounded DC busses should additionally have proper electrical hazard warning labels per NEC® 690.35.
 For more details and sizing requiremenrts see our solar wiring guide.

 REFERENCES AND ADDITIONAL INFORMATION: